zpangwin/linux-gaming-notes/risen2/README.md

     tar --extract --file="manual-patch-install.tar.xz"

-To Baltram (and other mod authors, if applicable): should you prefer that I do not include copies of the mod files here, please let me know and I will be happy to remove these files ASAP even if it means losing the git history for this repo.
-Likewise, if you were fine with it and wanted to grant me explicit permission or have me update credits, I would be happy to proudly update with that info as well.
-For either case, I can be reached at \<my github/gitlab username\> \<at\> \<that one email service owned by google\>.
-For anyone else, while I am not opposed to general questions / corrections / addendums related to my setup, I am not likely to run through and debug everything for you either.

-Update 2: After reading more and trying to learn a little about the modding process, I found there is also an app called [Risen 2 - Mod Starter v2.0](https://forum.worldofplayers.de/forum/threads/1147645-RELEASE-Risen-2-ModStarter-v-2-0-%28Online-DB-version%29) which seems to be a mod manager for some risen 2 mods.
+Alternately, there is also an app called [Risen 2 - Mod Starter v2.0](https://forum.worldofplayers.de/forum/threads/1147645-RELEASE-Risen-2-ModStarter-v-2-0-%28Online-DB-version%29) which seems to be a mod manager for some risen 2 mods.
 I have not tested this myself but I noticed that the unofficial patch mod appears to be available as a zip file under this thread and that the zip file appears to contain the same files that get extracted from the regular mod exe.
 In the event that I have to take down the tar.xz and rebuild my repo without that in the history, then this might be a good alternate location that is extractable on Linux.
 Wish I had seen this before I messaged the mod author / made my own repack... probably would have been simpler to just use that from the start, had i known about it.
 I didn't test anything with this so this is all guess relevant guesswork.

 ## Risen 2 - Mod Starter v2.0